mariuszkuswik/KCNA/notes.md

 ### Kube Proxy
 kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept. https://kubernetes.io/docs/concepts/overview/components/#kube-proxy

+What are two ways to attach metadata to Kubernetes Objects?

+UserData -

+Annotations

+MetaData

+Tags

+Labels